Dinstum History, Family Crest & Coats of Arms

 Early History of the Dinstum family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinstum research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstum History in all our PDF Extended History products and printed products wherever possible.

 Dinstum Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Dinstum include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+Variations of the name Dinstum include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.

 Early Notables of the Dinstum family (pre 1700)